adrianjhpc/cirrus-website/_news/supercomputing_mooc.md

 date: 2017-03-09
 ---

-"Supercomputing" is a free 5-week online course designed for anyone interested in leading-edge computing technology, supercomputers or the role that computer simulation takes in modern science and engineering.
+"Supercomputing" is a free 5-week online course designed for anyone interested in leading-edge computing technology, supercomputers, or the role that computer simulation takes in modern science and engineering.

 ## Supercomputing